Jungkook of BTS sweeps iTunes’ Top Songs charts in 100 different regions

 The video surpassed 10 million views on YouTube within 15 hours of its release.

-The new single is a R&B pop reinterpreted by Jungkook by adding old-school hip hop from the mid-2000s featuring repetitive instrumental sounds.
+The new single is an R&B pop reinterpreted by Jungkook by adding old-school hip-hop from the mid-2000s, featuring repetitive instrumental sounds.
 THE KOREA HERALD/ASIA NEWS NETWORK